History of U.S. foreign policy, 1861–1897: Britain

 A serious diplomatic dispute between the U.S. and Great Britain arose late in 1861.
 The Union Navy intercepted a British mail ship, the Trent, on the high seas and seized two Confederate envoys en route to Europe.
 The incident aroused public outrage in Britain; the government of Lord Palmerston protested vehemently, while the American public cheered.
 Lincoln ended the crisis, known as the Trent Affair, by releasing the two diplomats, who had been seized illegally.

 British financiers built and operated most of the blockade runners, spending hundreds of millions of pounds on them.
 They were staffed by sailors and officers on leave from the Royal Navy.
 When the U.S. Navy captured one of the fast blockade runners, it sold the ship and cargo as prize money for the American sailors, then released the crew.
-During the war, British blockade runners delivered the Confederacy 60% of its weapons, 1/3 of the lead for its bullets, 3/4 of ingredients for its powder, and most of the cloth for its uniforms; such act lengthened the Civil War by two years and cost 400,000 more lives of soldiers and civilians on both sides.
+During the war, British blockade runners delivered the Confederacy 60% of its weapons, 1/3 of the lead for its bullets, 3/4 of ingredients for its powder, and most of the cloth for its uniforms; some historians have argued that these supplies lengthened the Civil War by two years.

 A British shipyard, John Laird and Sons, built two warships for the Confederacy, including the CSS Alabama, over vehement protests from the United States.
 The controversy would ultimately be resolved after the Civil War in the form of the Alabama Claims, in which the United States finally was given $15.5 million in arbitration by an international tribunal for damages caused by British-built warships.